-The role is to manage the equipment to allow all activities to run safely and to the club's requirements, but all members are responsible for the equipment the club owns.
+The role is to manage the club equipment to enable all activities to run safely.
+All members are responsible for the equipment the club owns.

 Health & Safety Advisor

 The role is to ensure a suitable and sufficient Risk Assessment is maintained for the indoor and outdoor activities, carry out periodic inspections, advise the Committee over safety, and to maintain adequate First Aider material.